 - NPS suite with 30-day score tracking and domain-level metrics

-- Advanced targeting by device, URL, actions, frequency, traffic source
+- Advanced targeting: device, URL, actions, frequency, and traffic source

 - White-label and theming controls for brand consistency